 - Unique membership benefits

-Canary Connect is one of the smaller names in the smart camera game, but it’s taking on the industry with an ostensible sense of passion that seems out of place for a security camera manufacturer.
-But maybe we shouldn’t be surprised — as we first saw with Nest and thermostats, the Internet of Things has a strange way of drawing passionate and talented people to otherwise boring projects.
+Canary Connect is one of the smaller names in the smart camera game, but it’s taking on the industry with an sense of passion that seems out of place for a security camera manufacturer.
+But maybe we shouldn’t be surprised.
+As we first saw with Nest and thermostats, the Internet of Things has a strange way of drawing passionate and talented people to otherwise boring projects.

 The Canary Flex is the company’s latest product, a $199 pill-shaped, palm-sized camera that manages to look both futuristic and friendly at the same time.
 It is available in either black or white, with a glossy black front panel that hides the camera lens and motion detector.
 A circular light around the detector glows blue, yellow, or white (but mostly remains off) depending on the mode the camera is in.